Ryan Chen

-Chen Rui (born c.
-1982), better known online as Ryan Chen, is a Chinese impressionist and social media celebrity.
-He became well-known in 2024 when his uploads of impersonating U.S. President Donald Trump for his friends on Douyin, the Chinese equivalent of TikTok, went viral.
-The "Chinese Trump" sees himself as a cultural ambassador to China.
-The Western media outlets who have interviewed him include NBC News, CNN, and the New York Times.
+Chen Rui (Chén Ruì (陳睿); born c.
+1982), known online as Ryan Chen, is a Chinese impressionist and social media personality.
+He gained attention in 2024 for videos impersonating President Donald Trump, which went viral on Chinese social media platforms.
+Chen has also been interviewed by Western media outlets, including NBC News, CNN, and the New York Times.

 Background and education

-Born Chen Rui, an only child in a modest working class family, Chen learned English in high school and from watching American television while attending university in Chengdu, the Sichuan province's capital.
-In fall 2024, Chen lost a bet with a friend and posted a video of himself doing an impression of President Trump on Chinese social media.
+Chen Rui was born around 1982 as an only child in a working-class family.
+His father worked in shipping on the Yangtze River, and his mother worked in a government-run textile factory.
+He learned English in high school and from watching American television shows while attending university in Chengdu, Sichuan province.
+In 2024, following a bet with a friend, Chen posted a video of himself performing a Trump impression on Douyin, the Chinese equivalent of TikTok.